 -

-Understand what is free software and 4 software freedoms, submit report back about your understanding.
+Understand what free software is and the 4 software freedoms, submit a report back about your understanding.

 -

-Submit report back why proprietary software should not be used and discuss it so long with supervisor until understanding have been achieved.
+Submit a report back on why proprietary software should not be used and discuss it so long with the supervisor until understanding has been achieved.

 -

 Make sure that no proprietary applications are installed on the company phone.
-What you do on private phone is not concern of the business.
-Business phone is then assigned to Communication and Reporting Officer I/C.
+What you do on a private phone is not the concern of the business.
+The business phone is then assigned to Communication and Reporting Officer I/C.

 -